 “The results from our coroner service trials also clearly demonstrate how our non-invasive fingerprint screen is simple to use, hygienic, and offers an ideal complementary screening approach for the growing number of sectors that require a rapid and flexible drug test,” said Yates.

 The Reader 1000 is already in use in the U.K. at morgues, drug treatment centers, workplaces, and schools.
-The system is also being considered for use by correctional facilities and probation services.
+The system is also being considered for use by correctional facilities and probation services to produce more accurate detection times.

 News6 days ago